Explorers

 paint

 Children have opportunities to see and hear a range of art and music, to inspire them and to enhance their vocabulary to describe the art.
 The topics provide a range of experiences including music and art from other cultures and more familiar songs and rhymes.
-Child have opportunities to create their own music and art linked to each topic.
+Children also have opportunities to create their own music and art linked to each topic.

 Role Play activities through continuous provision are fundamental in ensuring children have opportunities to express themselves and their ideas through their play and provide a range of experiences linked to each topic.